Comparative Study of Differentially Private Data Synthesis Methods: Concepts

-\end{defn} where $\T$ denotes the output range of the algorithm $\R$, $\epsilon>0$ is the privacy ``budget'' parameter, and $\s$ denotes the statistics. $d(\x,\x')=1$ implies that $\x'$ differs from $\x$ by only one individual.
-Mathematically, Eqn. (\ref{eqn:dp}) states that the probability of obtaining the same query result to a query sent to sanitized $\x$ and $\x'$ is roughly the same.
-In layman's terms, DP means the chance an individual will be identified based on the sanitized query result is very low since the query results would be about the same with or without the individual in the database.
-The degree of ``about the same'' is determined by the value of the privacy budget $\epsilon$.
-As $\epsilon$ becomes smaller, the probabilities of obtaining the same queries from $\x$ and $\x'$ will become more similar.
-DP provides a robust privacy guarantee, because it does not rely on any background knowledge or behavioral assumptions of a data intruder.
+\end{defn} where $\T$ denotes the output range of the algorithm $\R$, $\epsilon>0$ is the privacy budget (or loss), and $\s$ denotes the statistics. $d(\x,\x')=1$ implies that $\x'$ differs from $\x$ by only one individual.
+Mathematically, Eqn (\ref{eqn:dp}) states that the log-difference on the probability of obtaining a specific value of $\s$ via $\R$ is bounded by $(-\epsilon,\epsilon)$ when it is calculated from two neighboring data sets that differ by one record.
+If $\epsilon$ is small, then the chance an individual will be identified based on the sanitized query result is low since the query results would be about the same with or without the individual in the database.
+The larger $\epsilon$ is, the sanitized results are more differentiable with vs without an individual in the data set.

-Each new differentially private statistic calculated over the same data set results in a cumulative cost to privacy.
-Therefore, the data curator must track all queries and analysis conducted on a data set to ensure the overall privacy spending does not exceed the prespecified level.
-The following composition theorems can be applied when releasing multiple statistics from a data set to maintain $\epsilon$-DP.